The CoppeliaSim application is composed by several elements. Its main elements are:

 information text: the information text displays information related to current object/item selection and to running simulation states or parameters.
 The text display can be toggled with one of the two small buttons on the upper left side of a page.
 The other button can be used to toggle a white background, giving a better contrast depending on the background color of a scene.

-status bar: the status bar displays information related to performed operations, commands, and also displays error messages from the Lua interpreter.
-From within a script the user can also output strings to the status bar with the simAddStatusbarMessage function.
+status bar: the status bar displays information related to performed operations, commands, and also displays error messages from script interpreters.
+From within a script the user can also output strings to the status bar or console with the sim.addLog function.
 The status bar displays only two lines by default, but it can be resized using its horizontal separation handle.

 custom user interfaces: custom user interfaces are user-defined UI surfaces that can be used to display information (text, images, etc.) or a custom dialog, allowing to interact with the user in a customized way.